 We have to consider that retail banks spend $30 billion annually on digital transformation, which is not so impressive compared to Fintech’s $111 billion.

-It's self evident that the Fintech disrupting banking and this trend is growing stronger and entering all the financial sectors.
+It's self evident that the Fintech disruption in banking industry is in full swing and this trend is growing stronger and entering all the financial sectors.

 Traditional banks and financial sectors have been playing catch-up with very little change over the past 20 years.
 Bank managers are hesitant to embrace change and new technologies into the banking industry.
 Some may disagree, saying that banks have come a long way over the years, but, in reality, all improvements were made in favor of a banking profit and not the customers.